Overview of federated identity credentials in Microsoft Entra ID

 - audiences — The audience that can appear in the external token.
 This field is mandatory and should be set to

-api://AzureADTokenExchangefor Azure AD.
+api://AzureADTokenExchangefor Microsoft Entra ID.
 It says what Microsoft identity platform should accept in the aud claim in the incoming token.
-This value represents Azure AD in your external identity provider and has no fixed value across identity providers - you might need to create a new application registration in your IdP to serve as the audience of this token.
+This value represents Microsoft Entra ID in your external identity provider and has no fixed value across identity providers - you might need to create a new application registration in your IdP to serve as the audience of this token.

 - issuer — The URL of the external identity provider.
 Must match the issuer claim of the external token being exchanged.

 - subject — The identifier of the external software workload within the external identity provider.
 Like the audience value, it has no fixed format, as each IdP uses their own - sometimes a GUID, sometimes a colon delimited identifier, sometimes arbitrary strings.
-The value here must match the sub claim within the token presented to Azure AD.
+The value here must match the sub claim within the token presented to Microsoft Entra ID.

 The combination of issuer and subject must be unique on the app.
 When the external software workload requests Microsoft identity platform to exchange the external token for an access token, the issuer and subject values of the federated identity credential are checked against the

 subject claims provided in the external token.
 If that validation check passes, Microsoft identity platform issues an access token to the external software workload.

 A maximum of 20 federated identity credentials can be added per application object or user-assigned managed identity.